September 20, 2022

 Walking by headlamp in the early morning

-The electronic kiosk in the town square told me it was barely 13°C (or 55°F) now.
+The electronic kiosk in the town square informed me that it was barely 13°C (or 55°F) now.
 What a difference from yesterday’s hot afternoon.
 It was so chilly, compared to the past few mornings, that I even layered up by donning my rain pants and jacket.

 Of course, that decision was a foolish one.
-The Camino started climbing uphill almost immediately once I was out of town.
+The Camino began climbing uphill almost immediately once I left town.
 And I was stripping my jacket off after a matter of minutes because I was overheating.
 Dammit.
 I knew better than to overdress.

-Another 20 minutes up the trail I encountered the Monastario de Zenarruza perched on top of a hill.
+Another 20 minutes up the trail, I encountered the Monasterio de Zenarruza perched on top of a hill.
 The Camino’s path actually went inside the monastery’s walls and continued past the chapel before exiting the walls once again.

-A warm glow from some lights lit the way as I crept into the monatery’s courtyard.
-It was so completely quiet at this early hour, that I felt like I needed to tiptoe so as not to disturb the silence.
-The chapel door was open already, so I decided to poke my head inside to take a quick look at the empty, but impressive sanctuary.
+A warm glow from some lights lit the way as I crept into the monastery’s courtyard.
+It was so completely quiet at this early hour that I felt the need to tiptoe, so as not to disturb the silence.
+The chapel door was open already, and I wanted to poke my head inside to take a quick look at the empty but impressive sanctuary.

-I was just heading outside again, I encountered two pilgrims heading my way.
+I was just heading back outside again when I encountered two pilgrims approaching.
 I immediately recognized them as Charles (the jovial older man from Luxembourg) and Renato (the Italian who always seemed to be on his cell phone).

 Inside Monasterio de Zenarruza